 Another issue a beginner might have with straight Virginias—they may not seem all that flavorful at the onset the way Aromatics and English blends are.
 There’s a lot of nuances to their flavor and what they bring to a mix, but most Virginia varieties aren’t going to sit on show like the cherry from a top flavoring or the smokiness from Latakia.
-This however makes them really interesting once you’ve developed your palate a bit, because once you notice their subtlety, it can really unlock that appreciation for the nuances in all kinds of blends that use Virginias.
+This however makes them interesting once you’ve developed your palate a bit, because once you notice their subtlety, it can unlock that appreciation for the nuances in all kinds of blends that use Virginias.

 So, similar to the hot burning of Virginias, this is a half con half pro really.
-In addition, with helping my cadence, that Mac Baren Virginia no. 1 offered an early instance of picking up on discreet tastes, and I distinctly recall trying blends I had already been smoking and finding the Virginias in them in a way I hadn’t before.
+In addition to helping with cadence, my early foray into Virginias brought a breakthrough in picking up on some of the discreet pleasures of pipe smoking, and I distinctly recall trying blends I had already been smoking and finding the Virginias in them in a way I hadn’t before.
 So once again, sometimes obstacles are a good opportunity to learn.
-And beyond appreciating Mac Baren Virginia no. 1 from a utilitarian standpoint, it’s a favorite straight Virginia even now.
+Now Virginias make up a lot of what I smoke.

 I’ll also include as part of the Virginia blends the ever-popular Virginia Periques, usually referred to as VaPers.
 Perique is bold and isn’t everyone’s cup of tea.
 When it is, it often didn’t start that way.
 The condiment has a spice to it, and being made from Burley tobacco, has a high nicotine content.
 So, it may or may not be for you as a beginner, but Perique is a slow burning condiment tobacco that is great for taming the bite of Virginias.
 A VaPer that is light in the Perique might be a great way to navigate cadence without too hot-burning of a blend while also giving a palatable introduction to Perique.